hidden

 Series

 A series of sessions for which content has been planned and finalized prior to application.
+Each session has different content, but the content has been confirmed.
 This may also be regularly scheduled series (RSS).
-Each session has different content, but the content has been confirmed.
-Learning objectives for the full series, based on the learning gaps identified in the initial needs assessment, are required.
+Topics and learning objectives for the full series, based on the learning gaps identified in the initial needs assessment, are required.
 UBC CPD can accredit a series for both Mainpro+ and MOC credits under a single application, but only if the content to be presented is known at the time of application.

-NOTE: This is the most appropriate route for hosting a series outside a hospital setting.
+NOTE: For Mainpro+ credits, this is the most appropriate route for hosting a series outside a hospital setting.

 Modular programs